-In the event that a student wishes to discuss a matter with greater assurances of confidentiality, they are encouraged to contact the RUSM Counseling Center on the medical sciences campus or to seek referral to location specific mental health services stateside.
+In the event that a student wishes to discuss a matter with greater assurances of confidentiality, they are encouraged to contact the RUSM Wellness and Counseling Center.

 Retaliation Policy Regarding Student Complaints

 RUSM prohibits retaliation, in all its forms and manifestations, against anyone who reports an incident of alleged harassment, discrimination or other unlawful conduct, or any person who assists or participates in a proceeding, investigation or hearing relating to such allegations.